EUMETNET/Dev-portal/README.md

 There are three kind of users - users, eumetnet users and admin users.

-Every created user belongs to ***USER*** group.
-By demand user can be promoted by admin to ***EUMETNET_USER*** group.
+Every created user belongs to ***User*** group.
+By demand user can be promoted by admin to ***EumetnetUser*** group.
 Difference between these groups is that eumetnet users get better rate limits for the Gateway usage.
 Admin users can perform user related operations with Dev Portal backend - add/remove user from eumetnet user group, disable/enable user or delete user.
 Refer [backend/](backend/) to check admin related scripts.